AraBlocks/ara-contracts/README.md

 * [Mainnet Implementation](https://etherscan.io/address/0xf8314584346fc84e96b36113784f6b562e5b01af#code)

-In addition to these globally-used contracts, Ara deploys a proxy contract for each individual `AFS` that gets committed to the blockchain ([see `ara-filesystem`](https://github.com/AraBlocks/ara-filesystem/)).
-This contract serves as the storage layer for `AFS` on the blockchain, while the `AFS` standard serves as the logic layer.

 This repository also provides programmatic (see the API section) and command-line interfaces (see the Usage section) for interacting with the contracts.

+## AFS Proxies
+In addition to these globally-used contracts, Ara deploys a proxy contract for each individual `AFS` that gets committed to the blockchain (see [`ara-filesystem`](https://github.com/AraBlocks/ara-filesystem/) and [proxy architecture](https://blog.zeppelinos.org/proxy-patterns/)).
+This contract serves as the storage layer for `AFS`s on the blockchain, while the `AFS Standard` serves as the API (business logic layer) for interacting with AFSs on the blockchain.

 ## Stability